Reviews | Xi Jinpings Covid crisis is really an opportunity - ExBulletin

 Mr. Xi would be unwise to stick to his current ideological course of a state-dominated economy and absolute regime security.
 If he does, the Chinese economy will almost certainly underperform.
 Officials obsessed with loyalty to him can double down on ill-conceived policies that ignore public opinion, the very thing that sparked the protests.
 Mr. Xi’s assertive foreign policy will further alienate the West, and continued paranoia about hostile forces seeking to undermine China will lead to further crackdowns on an already weary public.

 The recent protests have also made it clear that the government needs to be more responsive.
 Restoring those limited channels that had allowed the public to question the policy that Mr. Xi has anything but close will help the party provide competent governance.
-The aspirations of China’s growing middle class may pose a long-term threat to one-party rule, but they prefer evolution, not revolution.
-But government incompetence and indifference, epitomized by zero-Covid, could radicalize them.
+The aspirations of members of China’s growing middle class may pose a long-term threat to one-party rule, but they prefer evolution, not revolution.
+Government incompetence and indifference, epitomized by zero Covid, could, however, radicalize them.

 We don’t know if Mr. Xi thinks he needs to change course.
 But if he reads the recent protests correctly, he should realize that a renewed pact with the Chinese people may be essential to preserving his own heavenly mandate.